lesleyrs/RuneScape-317/README.md

 ## Quality of life features added:
 Merged upstream:
 - No deprecation or warnings and fixed new window related issues after Applet got replaced:
-  - Fixed Linux white line at bottom of window, fixed WSL2 mouse offset, don't consume tab key by disabling focus traversal keys
+  - Fixed white line at bottom of window on Linux, fixed WSL2 mouse offset, don't consume tab key by disabling focus traversal keys
-- Allow connecting to local WSL2 servers from Windows by preferring IPv6 and using localhost instead of 127.0.0.1
+- Allow connecting to local WSL2 servers from Windows by preferring IPv6 and using localhost instead of 127.0.0.1 or 0.0.0.0
-- Fix findcachedir home directory path to actually work, still defaults to `c:/` drive on Windows
+- Fix findcachedir home directory path to actually work, still defaults to c:/ drive on Windows

 Extra client features:
 - Added moparscape/silabsoft-like server IP login field, leave it empty for localhost.
 Uses original Jagex RSA keys: